 My partner and I are admittedly at the far end of the arc: people for whom the differences have been catalysts to deeper intimacy.

 When we met, he had not finished college; I was entering a PhD program.
 He was an atheist turned-Buddhist; I was a yoga-inflected Christian.
 He smoked and drank beer; I didn't.
-He had coffee for breakfast and a pint of Ben & Jerry's for dinner; I ate three spare meals, with broccoli, tofu, and brown rise at night.
+He had coffee for breakfast and a pint of Ben & Jerry's for dinner; I ate three spare meals, with broccoli, tofu, and brown rice at night.
 He stayed up late; I woke up early.
 He had vowed never to marry; I had vowed never to date unless the man seemed promising.
 He was laidback, from the Midwest; I was uptight, from New England.

 But he was a musician and I was a dancer, and when we met, everything changed.
 He finished his degree; I started eating Ben & Jerry's.
 He married me because he knew I wouldn't let him get away with less than everything.
 I married him because something inside kept saying yes.